 Actuarial Loss Reserves

 The selection of the ultimate loss is based on information unique to each accident year and the judgment and expertise of NI Holdings' actuary and management.

-The following table provides case and IBNR reserves for losses and LAE as of March 31, 2017 and December 31, 2016.
+The following table provides case and IBNR reserves for losses and LAE.